-Closing opportunties faster is easier when you can tailor your sales conversations based on what your buyers need.
+Closing opportunities faster is easier when you tailor your sales conversations based on buyer needs.
 Sellers that exceed quotas excel at actively moving conversations forward by articulating value and differentiation in a way that ties their solutions to their buyers' most pressing business challenges.

 1. Uncover Customer Needs

 The foundation to selling on value is the ability to discern what the customer really needs.
-This is crucial to (1) building a relationship with your prospect and (2) quantifying the prospect’s pain points and business objectives.
+As you move forward, there are critical buying criteria and factors in every opportunity that you need to uncover, as they will influence whether or not you’re able to close the deal.
+Those factors will be key to (1) building a relationship with your prospect and (2) quantifying the prospect’s pain points and business objectives.

 You can’t uncover customer needs without listening.
 People want to be heard, and they want to be understood.
-The only way to show that you understand your potential buyer’s business problems is to askgreat discovery questionsand listen for the answers.
+The only way to show that you understand and genuinely care about your potential buyer’s business problems is to ask great discovery questions and listen to the answers.